-Colli-Pee® can be prefilled with Novosanis’ Urine Conservation Medium (UCM), which allows for preservation of HPV DNA in urine.
+Colli-Pee® can be prefilled with Novosanis’ UCM, which allows for preservation of HPV DNA in urine.
 The device is user-friendly, and is suited for standardized and volumetric collection of first-void urine, offering scope for home based self-sampling.

 Novosanis presented 3 posters on urine and HPV: